canorve/GALFITools/docs/usage.rst

 The text below elucidates the function and operation of each of these routines.

-For an enhanced comprehension of the intricacies of each routine, a explanation of their respective parameters can be summoned through the deployment of the "-h" option.
+For a better understanding of the intricacies of each routine, an explanation of their respective parameters can be accessed by using the '-h' option

-The instructional material presented herein is structured into five distinct sections, each devoted to a specific facet of GALFIT's application.
-These sections are delineated as follows: GALFIT Input, GALFIT Output, Multi-Gaussian Expansion (MGE), Simulation of galaxy images, and Sky Computation.

-.. important:: Routines that require the use of a DS9 region
-               file as input need the region to be saved in **image** (or **physical**) coordinates.
-DS9 regions
-               saved in **World Coordinate System (WCS)** coordinates will not work.

-This section explains how to use the GALFITools routines.
+This usage guide explains how to use the GALFITools routines.
 All of these routines are *shell commands*.
-If you wish to use the Python functions underlying these routines within your own scripts, please check to the :doc:`api`.
+If you wish to use the Python functions underlying these routines within your own scripts, please check the :doc:`api`.

-Many of the routines (specially the **GALFIT Output** routines) require the GALFIT output file (named galfit.XX where XX refer to a numbers).
-Those files are generated after GALFIT have finished a fit.
-Those files are used as a input parsing in those routines.

 Many of the routines (particularly the **GALFIT Output** routines) require the GALFIT output file, typically named "galfit.XX", where